CawaMS/profiler-debugger-demo/README.md

 ![Open Debug Snapshot](./media/Open_Debug_Snapshot.png)

 * You will see a blade saying **You don't have access**.
 This is because we made it a requirement for viewing snapshot to require a special permission, since the debug snapshot may contain sensitive information in local variables.
-Add yourself the permissions by click the button **Add Application Insights Snapshot Debugger Role**
+Add yourself the permissions by click the button **Add Application Insights Snapshot Debugger Role**.
+If you followed the instructions above, you will be the owner of the App Insights resource to add yourself.
+If you are not the owner then you will not have the privilege to assign yourself this access role - you will need to contact the owner of this App Insights resource to grant you the permissions.

 ![Snapshot Permissions](./media/Snapshot_Permission.png)